yusefmosiah/choir-scales/README.md

 Challenges and Considerations

-While the Proof of Intersubjective Content Quality presents a robust framework, it comes with challenges:
+While the Proof of Text presents a robust framework, it comes with challenges:

 Consensus Bottlenecks: Requiring unanimous approval might slow down content updates, especially in large author sets.
 Balancing speed and quality is crucial.